WebHare/platform/whtree/modules/publisher/doc/topics/forms/javascript-handling.md

 ```

 You can retrieve the form target using eg `OpenWebtoolForm(this->targetobject->id)->GetFormTarget()`.
 Keep in mind that exposing
-this value will also allow the user to craft his own form submissions using the token.. but if you would have otherwise published
+this value will also allow the user to craft his own form submissions using the token.
+But if you would have otherwise published
 the form as a standard Publisher form the token would have been available too.

 When using submitForm the submitted values should match the formats as expected by updateFromJS in the field types (eg, a